Be prepared for rain & snow with the Nowcast

 If the subscription appears here, but you still don't have Pro features in the Weathergraph app:

-Please open the Weathergraph app, scroll down and tap the Check Pro
+Please open the Weathergraph app.
+Scroll down and tap the Check Pro

-button, scroll down on a subscription screen, and tap the Restore Purchases
+button.
+Then scroll down on a subscription screen, and tap the Restore Purchases

 button.